sass/sass/doc-src/SASS_REFERENCE.md

     =apply-to-ie6-only
       * html
-        @children
+        @content

     +apply-to-ie6-only
       #logo
         background-image: url(/logo.gif)

-**Note:** when the `@children` directive is specified more than once or in a loop, the style block will be duplicated with each invocation.
+**Note:** when the `@content` directive is specified more than once or in a loop, the style block will be duplicated with each invocation.

-#### Variable Scope and Style Blocks
+#### Variable Scope and Content Blocks

-The block of styles passed to a mixin are evaluated in the scope where the block is defined, not in the scope of the mixin.
+The block of content passed to a mixin are evaluated in the scope where the block is defined, not in the scope of the mixin.
 This means that variables local to the mixin **cannot** be used within the passed style block and variables will resolve to the global value:

     $color: white;
     @mixin colors($color: blue) {
       background-color: $color;
-      @children;
+      @content;
       border-color: $color;
     }
     .colors {